WHQ & Nat Turner Live Events arrives 2017

 The home of success

-It’s a real buzz that our little initial cross-generational idea has worked so well & we now regularly do mad shows in other cities & in Scotland too, at the Edinburgh Festival etc.
+It’s a real buzz that our little initial cross-generational idea has worked so well & we now regularly do mad shows in many other towns & cities, like Brighton, Bexhill On Sea, Frome in Somerset, the Barbican in London & in Scotland too, for the Edinburgh Festival @ a great venue called Summerhall.

 Newcastle is always home turf though & our ‘St James Park’ is Wylam Brewery Palace of Arts in Exhibition Park.